We’re getting rid of industry jargon to explain the different types of fit out.

 • Loading bays

-A Category A fit out is the basic finishing of an interior space.
+A Cat A fit out is the basic finishing of an interior space.
 Generally commissioned by landlords, this type of fit out includes the installation of a building’s mechanical and electrical services.
 A Cat A project will also include finished internal walls, reception areas and lift lobbies – but that’s it.
 Apart from its most basic working elements, a Category A space will be completely empty, making it easy to sell to occupants who want to create their own space.
 With raised metal flooring, painted perimeter walls and a grid ceiling with fitted lights, Cat A spaces are the design and build world’s blank canvas.

 Cat A fit outs include things like:

 • Raised access flooring